Frequently Asked Questions

 How do I know if I also qualify for Sacramento County Solid Waste and Water Agency rate assistance?

-If you are a homeowner billed for garbage or water on a Sacramento County Joint Utility Bill bill, you should automatically receive Lifeline for these services as well.
+If you are a homeowner billed for garbage or water on a Sacramento County Joint Utility Bill, you should automatically receive Lifeline for these services as well.
 Check your next two utility bills to see if you received credits under the billing for garbage or water, or you can call the billing office at 916-875-5555 and inquire whether you qualify for garbage or water Lifeline Rate Assistance.
 Even though you may live in Sacramento County, unless you receive your garbage collection and water service directly from the County of Sacramento, you cannot receive these rebates.
 Check your utility bills.
 You could receive your solid waste collection service from one of the local cities, and your water service could be provided by any of 20 different local agencies or businesses.

 Do I need to reapply each year for rate assistance?